GRAIL

 UPDATES

-A next generation Grail theorem prover, Grail 3, has replaced Grail 2 as the current, stable and supported version of Grail.
+For all other users, a next generation Grail theorem prover, Grail 3, has replaced Grail 2 as the current, stable and supported version of Grail.
 Grail 3 has a legacy mode which allows you to used your old Grail 2 grammars without any changes.
+Grail 3 does not support natural deduction output.

 DOWNLOAD